staking-foundation/diva-dao/Community-Guidelines.md

 Any DAO Resolution can be challenged before it is executed due security considerations such as governance attacks or fraudulent code implementation.

-In order to challenge a DAO Resolution, a Cancellation Proposal must be submitted by a community participant counting with a governance power of **at least 1M D-tokens** (as of the time of this writing).
+In order to challenge a DAO Resolution, a Cancellation Proposal must be submitted by a community participant counting with a governance power of **at least 1 Million D-DIVA Tokens** (as of the time of this writing).

 The Proposal shall clearly specify “Cancellation Proposal” and set clearly and consciously what is the harm prevented by the cancellation and other remedies proposed to avoid further damage to the Diva Staking protocol and or community.

-In order to be valid a cancellation proposal requires a quorum of at least 10M tokens and more than 50% of favourable votes (as of the time of this writing).
+In order to be valid a cancellation proposal requires a quorum of at least 10 Million D-DIVA Tokens and more than 50% of favourable votes (as of the time of this writing).

 The execution of said Cancellation Proposal can be fulfilled after 2 hours cooldown period after its approval.